-- (1) By written agreement between the Employer and the employee, an employee may enter into a deferred salary scheme over a five year period in which the employee may be paid 80% of their ordinary salary over a four year period, with the unpaid component accrued over the four years, and paid out in equal instalments during the fifth year. - (2) The fifth year will be treated as continuous service, but will not count as service for the purpose of accruing leave entitlements. - (3) Access to the leave when it falls due will not be unreasonably refused by the Employer, but in any case the leave may only be deferred by agreement between the Employer and employee. - (4) The Employer will not unreasonably withhold agreement to the arrangement or the time at which the additional leave is to be taken. - (5) Where an Employer refuses an employee's request for deferred salary or the time at which additional leave is to be taken, the Employer is to notify the employee in writing and outline the reasons for the refusal. - (6) By agreement the four year accrual period may be suspended.
+- (1) By written agreement between the Employer and the employee, an employee may enter into a deferred salary scheme over a five year period in which the employee may be paid 80% of their ordinary salary over a four year period, with the unpaid component accrued over the four years, and paid out in equal instalments during the fifth year. - (2) The fifth year will be treated as continuous service, but will not count as service for the purpose of accruing leave entitlements. - (3) Access to the leave when it falls due will not be unreasonably refused by the Employer, but in any case the leave may only be deferred by agreement between the Employer and employee. - (4) The Employer will not unreasonably withhold agreement to the arrangement or the time at which the additional leave is to be taken. - (5) Where an Employer refuses an employee's request for deferred salary or the time at which additional leave is to be taken, the Employer is to notify the employee in writing and outline the reasons for the refusal within 28 days of the date the application is submitted by an employee. - (6) For the purposes of subclause (5) of this clause, where the Employer provides "operational requirements" as the reason for not approving the request, the Employer will provide details of those operational requirements. - (7) By agreement the four year accrual period may be suspended.
 The employee will revert back to 100% of salary or access leave without pay, provided that except where longer periods of unpaid leave are otherwise prescribed by this Agreement (e.g. Parental Leave), such non participatory periods will not exceed six months.
-The commencement of the leave year will be delayed by the length of the non-participatory period. - (7) Where an employee withdraws from this arrangement in writing, or the employee's contract of employment terminates for any reason, the employee will receive a lump sum equal to the accrued credit.
-The payment of the lump sum may be deferred for a period of up to three months upon the employee's request, provided that where the contract has terminated the payment will be made in their final pay. - (8) Any paid leave taken during the first four years of this arrangement shall be paid at 80% of the Employee's ordinary salary. - (9) It is the responsibility of the employee to investigate the impact of any of the arrangements under this clause on their allowances, superannuation and taxation, and the options, if any, available for addressing these.
+The commencement of the leave year will be delayed by the length of the non-participatory period. - (8) Where an employee withdraws from this arrangement in writing, or the employee's contract of employment terminates for any reason, the employee will receive a lump sum equal to the accrued credit.
+The payment of the lump sum may be deferred for a period of up to three months upon the employee's request, provided that where the contract has terminated the payment will be made in their final pay. - (9) Any paid leave taken during the first four years of this arrangement shall be paid at 80% of the Employee's ordinary salary. - (10) It is the responsibility of the employee to investigate the impact of any of the arrangements under this clause on their allowances, superannuation and taxation, and the options, if any, available for addressing these.

-40. BLOOD/PLASMA DONORS LEAVE
+43. BLOOD/PLASMA DONORS LEAVE

-- (1) Subject to operational requirements, employees will be entitled to absent themselves from the workplace in order to donate blood or plasma in accordance with the following general conditions: - (a) prior arrangements with the supervisor have been made and at least two days' notice has been provided; or - (b) the employee is called upon by the Red Cross Blood Centre. - (2) The notification period will be waived or reduced where the line manager is satisfied that operations would not be unduly affected by an employee's absence.

-- (3) Employees will be required to provide proof of attendance at the Red Cross Blood Centre upon return to work. - (4) Employees will be entitled to two hours of paid leave per donation for the purpose of donating blood or plasma to the Red Cross Blood Centre.
+- (1) Subject to operational requirements, employees will be entitled to absent themselves from the workplace in order to donate blood or plasma in accordance with the following general conditions: - (a) prior arrangements with the supervisor have been made and at least two days' notice has been provided; or - (b) the employee is called upon by the Red Cross Blood Centre. - (2) The notification period will be waived or reduced where the line manager is satisfied that operations would not be unduly affected by an employee's absence. - (3) Employees will be required to provide proof of attendance at the Red Cross Blood Centre upon return to work. - (4) Employees will be entitled to two hours of paid leave per donation for the purpose of donating blood or plasma to the Red Cross Blood Centre.

-41. EMERGENCY SERVICES LEAVE
+44. EMERGENCY SERVICES LEAVE